Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsAdvanced.rst

 ----------------------------------------------

 #.
 Open the plugin which is located at *UMEP -> Processor -> Urban Energy
-   Balance -> Urban Energy Balance, SUEWS/BLUEWS (Advanced)*.
+   Balance -> Urban Energy Balance (SUEWS/BLUEWS, Advanced)*.
 This has most of the general settings (e.g. activate the snow module etc.) which are related to
    `RunControl.nml <http://suews-docs.readthedocs.io/en/latest/input_files/RunControl/RunControl.html>`__.